 YMMV: The Big Sleep

-- Crowning Moment of Funny: A Few, particulary for a film noir.
+- Funny Moments: A Few, particularly for a film noir.
 Perhaps the most memorable is the three way phone conversation between Marlowe, Vivian and a confused policeman at the police station.

 - One-Scene Wonder: